 Policy 6H.
 The content of the Phase I curriculum includes detail appropriate for the students' stage of education.
 The content correlates with USMLE objectives and is represented in sufficient breadth and depth to enable passage of the Step 1 exam with scores that are comparable with the national average.
 The curriculum includes early clinical experiences and content about professionalism, ethics, diversity and other subjects important to and appropriate for the students' stage of education, their preparation for the Phase II curriculum, and their ultimate success as physicians.

 Policy 6I.
 Content is presented in a coherent flow within the Phase I curriculum.
 The organization of the curriculum demonstrates how the material relates within the course and links to previous and subsequent courses.
 New knowledge is built upon prior knowledge acquired in the curriculum and sufficiently integrated so as to make connections relevant.
-Knowledge develops and builds coherently.
-For example, students master the principles of Pharmacology before exploring pharmacological approaches to the treatment of organ-specific diseases.

 Policy 6J.
 As a norm, basic biomedical science will demonstrate a clear clinical application made visible to students so they understand “why” they are learning it.
 In some cases relevance to health and wellness may also be important in addition to, or instead of, relevance to disease.